-Helmet care is an oft overlooked aspect of motorcycle life, but it need not be.
-This job is something that takes next to no time, and brings big benefits.
+Helmet care is an oft-overlooked aspect of motorcycle life, but it need not be.
+This job takes next to no time and brings big benefits.

-Foremost is safety; a dirty visor will impede vision and make for a harrowing experience on the road.
-Don’t think you can just flip it up, either, a bee to the eyeball at 40mph is no laughing matter.
+Foremost is safety; a dirty visor impedes vision and makes for a harrowing experience on the road.
+Don’t think you can just flip it up, either; a bee to the eyeball at 40mph is no laughing matter.

 After that, there’s comfort.
 Your head goes in your helmet, why not make it a nice place to be?

-Read on for a guide to helmet cleaning, with some useful tips and tricks to use when you tackle your own.
+Read on for a guide to helmet cleaning, with some valuable tips and tricks to use when you tackle your own.

 What you Need To Clean a Motorcycle Helmet

-The tools for this job can be as simple, or as complex, as you want them to be.
-There are hundreds of cleaning products on the market pitched specifically at those looking for a clean lid- like this Muc-Off Kit found on Amazon, or this Motul one.
+The tools for this job can be as straightforward or as complex as you want them to be.
+There are hundreds of cleaning products on the market pitched specifically at those looking for a clean lid- like this S100 kit on SBS.